-At IBX, there’s a strong commitment to recognizing and embracing diverse backgrounds and experiences.
+At Independence Blue Cross (Independence), there’s a strong commitment to recognizing and embracing diverse backgrounds and experiences.
 Our employees even form social groups (we call them Associate Resource Groups) dedicated to making sure everyone’s voices are heard.

 Many Asian countries, including China, Korea, Vietnam, Laos, Mongolia, Tibet, and Singapore celebrate the Lunar New Year as a national holiday.
 The holiday can fall on a different day each year, but traditionally falls within January 20 and February 21.

 The dates of celebration are similar because many countries in Asia interpret the lunar calendar the same way using the lunisolar Chinese calendar.
-In the Chinese zodiac, 2018 is the Year of the Dog.
-The dog is one of the 12-year cycle of animals which appear in the Chinese Zodiac related to the Chinese calendar.
+In the Chinese zodiac, 2022 is the Year of the Tiger.
+The tiger is one of the 12-year cycle of animals which appear in the Chinese zodiac related to the Chinese calendar.

 Celebrations in the form of colorful street festivals traditionally begin on the first day of the Lunar New Year and end about two weeks later with the Lantern Festival.
 Like New Year’s Day, the Lunar New Year is a day to gather with family members and friends.